 So you don’t need to spend a lot of time configuring your tool to fit your case; you simply change the sync rules and get going.

-Exalate supports a distributed integration, where each side controls what information you send and receive independently without any interference from the other side.
+Exalate supports a distributed integration, where each side controls what information they send and receive independently without any interference from the other side.

-It has a transactional synchronization engine that allows applying changes queued for synchronization in the same order as their initiation without manual intervention, even if there’s downtime, or your system is being upgraded or your firewall is being configured.
+It also has a transactional synchronization engine that applies changes queued within the system in the same order as their initiation without manual intervention, even if there’s downtime, or your system is being upgraded.

 This was just a head start.
 Let’s see how to configure a Salesforce ServiceNow integration.